UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

    - With a virtual environment you can tailor an environment with specific versions for Python and packages, not interfering with other installed python versions and packages.
    - Make it for each project you have for reproducibility.
    - There are different tools to create virtual environemnts.

-      - UPPMAX has Conda and venv
+      - UPPMAX has Conda and venv and virtualenv
       - HPC2N has virtualenv